sbhavy/sbhavy.github.io/_pages/about.md

 I am a first-year CS PhD student at the [National University of Singapore](https://www.comp.nus.edu.sg/).

 My research interest lies in [Cooperative AI](https://forum.effectivealtruism.org/topics/cooperative-ai-1).
+Particularly, I am curious about understanding and developing *cooperative infrastructures* for settings that involve self-interested agents.

-I am particularly curious about understanding and developing *cooperative infrastructures* for settings that involve self-interested agents.
-To this end, I seek to answer the following questions.
+To that end, I seek to answer the following research questions.

 * **Automated Negotiation**: What does a rational natural language negotiation look like?
 What changes when AI agents negotiate on behalf of human principals?
 * **Bayesian Norm Learning**: How do people decide what norms to follow, and to what degree?
 When is it "okay" to break away from a norm?